IRCAD-IHU/sight-doc/FAQ/FAQ-Sight.rst

 Some tutorials are provided with the framework and you can also build VRRender, a free visualization software or ARCalibration, a user-friendly camera calibration tool.

-Which prerequisites do I need to develop new services and bundles ?
+Which prerequisites do I need to develop new services and modules ?
 =====================================================================

 You must have a good knowledge in C++.
 Concerning the configuration files, they are written in XML.